Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Widget-dev.md

 ## Access a map ##

-The ArcGIS WebApp Builder is a map-centric application.
+The Web AppBuilder for ArcGIS is a map-centric application.
 It provides map property defined in the `BaseWidget` class to access the map.
 You can access the map property through `this.map`. .
 The widget’s map property is a type of `esri.Map` from ArcGIS JavaScript API, configured in the config.json file.
 You can access all the map features provided by ArcGIS JavaScript API.
 Code the widget just like writing a regular ArcGIS JavaScript application.

 When a widget is instantiated, the map passes into it.
 As a result, you can access a map property in the `postCreate` or `startup` methods.